Madonna impersonator: Impact

-In early 1990s, a Hollywood-based company of more than 30,000 look-alikes, lumped Madonna and Michael Jackson as "big moneymakers", being appeared in the top one percent requested of the company, according to Orlando Sentinel.
-In 2019, Hindustan Times commented that "for a woman tribute artist, there's probably no better muse than Madonna", adding that there are costumes, and also music, from "over three decades of chartbusters".
+In 1991, a Hollywood-based company of more than 30,000 look-alikes, lumped Madonna and Michael Jackson as "big moneymakers", being appeared in the top one percent requested of the company, according to Orlando Sentinel.
+Madonna impersonators appeared again in the annual 1993 list, within the top ten of the most requested celebrities look-alikes according to Time magazine.
+In 2019, Rachel Lopez from Hindustan Times commented that "for a woman tribute artist, there's probably no better muse than Madonna", adding that there are costumes, and also music, from "over three decades of chartbusters".

-At some point of her career, Madonna was the most-imitated woman in the world according to American journalist Ricardo Baca.
+American journalist Ricardo Baca estimated Madonna as the most imitated woman in the world at some stage of her career.
 In Madonna: An Intimate Biography (2001), J. Randy Taraborrelli has concurred that she is "one of the most emulated female performers in show business history".
 In 2017, Spanish-language website Algarabía, included her among their list of the "most imitated celebrities in competitions, shows and television programs".
-Madonna is aware of being often emulated; during the promotion of her 1994 single "Secret", she shared in internet, an audio file where she recorded a part saying: "It's Madonna.
+Madonna was aware of being often emulated; during the promotion of her 1994 single "Secret", she shared in internet, an audio file where she recorded a part saying: "It's Madonna.
 Often imitated, but never duplicated".
 Journalists from media outlets such as Los Angeles Times and Wonderwall have used a same description.
 At the 1999 MTV Video Music Awards, there was a special tribute to Madonna with dozen Madonna-dressed drag queens.
 Her response was: "All I have to say is that it takes a real man to fill my shoes".
+A year prior, in 1998, "The Blonde Exhibition" was a dedicated tribute show in Las Vegas by 11 professional impersonators.
 In "She's Not Me", from her 2008 album Hard Candy, she explored the idea of being emulated by another woman.
 Finally, the world record as the largest gathering of people dressed as Madonna at the same time in a single event is 440.
 It occurred on 30 August 2014, by the 2014 Fool's Paradise Drag Party in Fire Island Pines, New York.
 This feat was listed by both Guinness World Records and World Record Academy.